 - Studying computer science gives you the foundation skills and habits to keep up with technological progress.

-A bachelor degree in computer science may be gained in the Science Faculty (students graduate with a Bachelor of Science qualification).
+An online bachelor degree in computer science may be gained in the Science Faculty (students graduate with a Bachelor of Science qualification).
 But there are many other paths and degree titles.

 The courses below have been selected on the basis of student ratings in the Australian Graduate Survey.
-These universities are the best in terms of satisfaction with computer science courses
+These universities are the best in terms of satisfaction with computer science courses.

 Studying computer science at a postgraduate level is a way of starting or boosting an ICT career.

 - Some students do it to gain credentials in a new field and/or develop foundation skills.

 - Others are looking to extend their professional development and study management.

 A masters program in computing normally allows for different lengths of study.
 You may be able to qualify for a Graduate Certificate after 1 semester, a Graduate Diploma after 2, a Masters after 3, and an advanced Masters after 4 semesters.